Strong lensing signatures of self-interacting dark matter in low-mass halos: Introduction

 The form of the interaction cross section can take on a variety of functional forms depending on the the type of interaction and the masses of the interacting species \citep[e.g.][]{Tulin++13b,Colquhoun++20}.
 To use a concrete example, a weak, long range interaction scales as $v^{-4}$ at high speeds, strongly suppressing the efficiency of self-interactions at relative velocities of $\sim 1000 \ \rm{km}\ \rm{s^{-1}}$ inside galaxy clusters and thus evading stringent constraints on the amplitude of the cross section on these scales \citep{Sand++08,Peter++13,Newman++15,Harvey++15,Kim++17,Banerjee++20,Sagunski++21}.
 On the other hand, particles inside dwarf galaxies move at typical speeds of $v \sim 50 \ \rm{km} \ \rm{s^{-1}}$, and the larger cross section on these velocity scales drives the formation of central density cores that may eventually collapse.
 The alterations to the internal structure of dark matter halos with SIDM potentially alleviates tension \citep{Boylan-Kolchin++11,BullockBK17} between the predictions of CDM on small scales and the inferred properties of dwarf galaxies \citep{Valli++18,Kaplinghat++19,Kahlhoefer++19}.

 The possibility that SIDM could resolve the small-scale challenges to the CDM paradigm motivates analyses of SIDM on sub-galactic structure.
 A popular strategy for testing the viability of SIDM models involves comparing the density profiles of dwarf galaxies inferred from their stellar dynamics with simulations of structure formation \citep{Rocha++13,Zavala++13,Elbert++15,Ren++19,Correa21}.
 While this approach can in principle differentiate between SIDM and CDM, its limitations stem from reliance on baryonic matter as a tracer for unobservable dark matter.
-First, the requirement that luminous matter be detectable in the halo effectively translates to a minimum halo mass, and hence a minimum velocity scale, where stellar dynamics can probe the SIDM cross section.
+First, the low surface brightness of the smallest dwarf galaxies precludes inferences of their density profiles through stellar dynamics, effectively imposing a minimum halo mass, and hence a minimum velocity scale, where stellar dynamics can constrain the SIDM cross section.
 Second, baryonic processes couple to the density profile of the dark matter by changing the gravitational potential of a halo \citep[e.g.][]{PontzenGovernato12,Kaplinghat++14,Fry++15,Creasey++17,Sameie++18,Fitts++18,Read++18,Despali++19,Kaplinghat++20}.
 Thus, the luminous matter required to infer the underlying dark matter density profile can itself alter the dark matter density profile, a complication that obscures the impact of dark matter physics on the observable features of dwarf galaxies.

 Over the past two decades, strong gravitational lensing by galaxies emerged as a powerful tool to constrain dark matter physics on sub-galactic scales, below $10^{10} \msun$ \citep{D+K02,Veg++14,Nierenberg++14,Hezaveh++16,Nierenberg++17,Birrer++17,Hsueh++20,Gilman++20a,Gilman++20b}.
 Strong lensing circumvents the use of luminous matter as a tracer for dark matter density profiles, and provides perhaps the only means of probing structure in completely dark halos devoid of stars across cosmological distance.
 While strong lensing has previously constrained halo density profiles and self-interacting dark matter on cluster scales \citep{Meneghetti++01,Sand++08,Newman++15,Andrade++20,Vega-Ferrero++21,Yang++21}, no framework exists to put galaxy-scale strong lensing observables in touch with the predictions of SIDM.